klixor123/DSP_lab_ws2425/README.md

 # General Information

 This is a basic VS Code sample project for the DSP course at H-KA in Karlsruhe, Germany.
+The source code in "system/" and "ldscripts/" is provided by Prof. Dr.-Ing.
+Christian Langen.
 This sample project is for Windows only.
 Find all documentation under "docs/".
 Most downloads should be available under "downloads/" and all [download links](#download-links) are listed below.